Country profiles

 Information on the HE system in the selected country is displayed below.

 Indicators are grouped by categories.
 You can click on a category to show the associated indicators.
-For each indicator, the country value is contrasted with the distribution of the indicator in the world, the country's income group and the world region (computed based on countries integrated in the Higher Education Policy Observatory).
+For each indicator, the country value is contrasted with the distribution of the indicator in the world, the country's income group and the world region (calculated based on countries integrated in the Higher Education Policy Observatory).

 Did you spot any incorrect data?
 You can report it using the button located at the bottom right of this page.